lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program1.md

 Aaron Ciechanover of Technion - Israel Institute of Technology won in 2004
 ```

+There is a full example output that you can check against in
+`/public/programs/program1/winners.txt`.
+You do not need to match the output
+format if you don't want to, but the order and data included on each line
+should be correct.

 ### Hints

 * Note that there are some special character in some names that may not display